wehlutyk/thesis/content/4-discussion.md

 one must know that the utterances, extracted from the 1997 movie "Devil's Advocate", are pronounced by a lawyer defending his client, a sexual abuser, while accusingly questionning Barbara, a victim of the abuser and witness in his trial.

 This example illustrates what @scott-phillips_pragmatics_2017 calls *strong* pragmatics.
-Contrary to *weak* pragmatics, which construes the context-dependence of meaning as a layer to be added on top of semantics, syntax, morphology, phonology and phonetics (an approach that could result from a focus on deictics), strong pragmatics refers to the fact that all communication fundamentally depends on social cognition, which cuts through the other layers of linguistic analysis such as semantics and syntax.
+Contrary to *weak* pragmatics, which construes the context-dependence of meaning as a layer to be added on top of semantics, syntax, morphology, phonology and phonetics (an approach that could result from an exclusive focus on deictics), strong pragmatics refers to the fact that all communication fundamentally depends on social cognition, which cuts through the other layers of linguistic analysis such as semantics and syntax.
-Indeed, what is communicated through the utterances discussed above, and could be rephrased as "tell me this thing I already know but that the audience does not", could have been conveyed through an entirely different set of sentences (that is different semantics, syntax, morphology, and so on) because it depends above all on the social cognition situation that participants find themselves in.
+Indeed, what is communicated through the utterances discussed above, which can be rephrased as "tell me this thing I already know but that the audience does not", could have been conveyed through an entirely different set of sentences (that is different semantics, syntax, morphology, and so on) because it depends above all on the social cognition situation that participants find themselves in.

 Examples of this phenomenon abund, and are not restricted to face-to-face interactions as depicted by films: no matter the type of mediation, any interaction is likely to feature strong pragmatics.